Dye Methods

 I use a number of different methods for dyeing yarn.
 I list the method in the yarn facts section of each colorway, and you can also search by dye method.
 Here's what those methods are:

-• Semi-Solid Colorways - I dyed these using a single color, but there's usually some variation in the depth of shade.
+Semi-Solid Colorways - Semi-Solid colorways use a single color of dye, but there's usually some variation in the depth of shade.
 In other words, some parts are a little lighter and some are a little darker.
 Some of these colorways also have speckles.
 If so, I mention that in the description.